The Invisibles: Reflections of an Overseas International Student

 Where is the outrage?
 Where, the solidarity?

 Sometimes, in my most paranoid moments, I even wonder: given the tensions and pushback that have always surrounded the issue of international student presence on Australian campuses, is this not what many would consider the ideal situation?
 A campus largely devoid of internationals, but that continues to be disproportionately funded by them anyway.
-An overseas student population whose money is still funneled into expansions and developments, while the nuances and complexities of their physical presence no longer have to be dealt with.
+An overseas student population whose money is still funnelled into expansions and developments, while the nuances and complexities of their physical presence no longer have to be dealt with.
 Does the silence, both from the University and from most student representatives, reveal implicit acceptance of a convenient situation?

 An ugly accusation, but I find no other explanation for the deafening silence that surrounds the many injustices international students have faced since this pandemic began.
 Because, surely, if the roles were reversed, things would be different.
 If mostly local students were forced to pay hundreds of thousands of dollars for online classes, the outrage from the public and from students representatives would be immense.
 Those in power would at least have the decency to make a little clamour and clangour, feign some outrage and pretend to care.
 But instead of rallies, pitchforks and torches, we get silence and invisibility.